 Finally, the proposed development includes the installation of an on-site private sewage disposal system to serve the residence.
 The applicant's environmental health specialist performed infiltration tests.
 The County of Los Angeles Environmental Health Department has given in-concept approval of the proposed septic system, determining that the system meets the requirements of the plumbing code.
 The Commission has found that conformance with the provisions of the plumbing code is protective of resources.

-Therefore, the Commission finds that the proposed project, as conditioned, is consistent with Section 30231 of the Coastal Act.
+Therefore, for all the reasons stated above, the Commission finds that the proposed project, as conditioned, is consistent with Section 30231 of the Coastal Act.